simonmichael/hledger/hledger/hledger.m4.md

 [Beancount account names](https://beancount.github.io/docs/beancount_language_syntax.html#accounts),
 by capitalising, replacing unsupported characters with `-`, and prepending `B` to parts which don't begin with a letter or digit.
-(It's possible for this to convert distinct hledger account names to the same beancount name.
+(It's possible for this to convert distinct hledger account names to the same beancount name.)
-Eg, hledger's automatic equity conversion accounts can have currency symbols in their name, so `equity:conversion:$-€` becomes `equity:conversion:B---`.)

 In addition, you must ensure that the top level account names are `Assets`, `Liabilities`, `Equity`, `Income`, and `Expenses`, which Beancount requires.